andreasjansson/ipython-statprof/README.md

 Now, IPython will tell you that you can use the extension right away by `%load_ext statprofmagic`.
 That probably won't work, instead just restart IPython.

+The extension has been tested on IPython 0.13 / Python 2.7.

 Usage
 -----